pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/restricted-view.md

 db.createView('adults', 'persons', pipeline);
 ```

-Execute a normal MQL query against the view, without any filter criteria, and also view its explain plan:
+Execute a normal MQL query against the view, without any filter criteria, and also observe its explain plan:

 ```javascript
 db.adults.find();